danielashrafk/Memories-Project/README.md

 # Memories App: create, read, update & delete your memories
 # The app is deployed: https://daniel-memories.herokuapp.com/

-The deployment is unstable, so if it doesn't load please follow the steps below:

 Go into the directory of client and server, do 'npm install' and then 'npm start'.